RC-MODULE/nmpp/README.md

      Download and install [Gnu make installer](http://gnuwin32.sourceforge.net/downlinks/make.php)
      Note: You should use **GNU make** only.
 Microsoft **nmake** cannot parse attached makefiles
   2. Installed NeuroMatrix SDK
-  3. (Optional) Installed GnuWin32 utils  .
-It enhances 'Makefile' functionality and make it to be cross-platform .
-It may be necessary to build examples in some cases http://sourceforge.net/projects/unxutils/
+  3. (Optional) Installed [GnuWin32 utils](http://sourceforge.net/projects/unxutils/)  .
+It enhances 'Makefile' functionality and make it to be cross-platform.
+In some cases it also needed to build examples
   4. (Optional) Board SDK: (necessary  to build examples)
     - mc5103sdk (MC5103 Board support SDK)
     - mc7601sdk (MC7601 Board support SDK)